MelBoardman/milestone-project-1/README.md

 ## CREDITS

-Content
+### Content
+The text for The About Page Kettlebell section is taken from https://www.webmd.com/fitness-exercise/a-z/kettlebell-workout
+- You’ll work up a sweat doing a series of fast paced cardio and strength-training moves like kettlebell swings, lunges, shoulder presses, and push-ups.

-The text for section Y was copied from the Wikipedia article Z
+ The text for The About Page Yoga section is taken from https://www.nhs.uk/live-well/exercise/guide-to-yoga/ -->
+- yoga is a safe and effective way to increase physical activity, especially strength, flexibility and balance.

+The text for The About Page Pilates section is taken from: https://www.nhs.uk/live-well/exercise/guide-to-pilates/
+- strengthen the body in an even way, with particular emphasis on core strength to improve general fitness and wellbeing.

 ###  Media

 As this is not a fully functioning site I just selected images that i liked from a google image search.
-For a commercial site i would find images that are free to use and reference accordingly.
+For a commercial site I would find images that are free to use and reference accordingly.

 The photos used in this site were obtained from ...